-All SEIU-represented employees must either join the Union, pay a rate equivalent to Union membership dues or pay a rate otherwise specified by the Union full capture service fee dues to the Union or execute a written declaration claiming a religious exemption from this requirement.
+All SEIU-represented employees must either join the Union, pay a rate equivalent to Union membership dues or pay a rate otherwise specified by the Union or execute a written declaration claiming a religious exemption from this requirement.

 Any SEIU-represented employee hired by the City shall be provided through the Department of Human Resources a notice advising that the City has entered into an Agency Shop agreement with the Union.